High Readiness Forces and Headquarters in the NATO Force Structure

 The majority of Deployable Forces are held at high readiness to support both collective defence Alliance wide and crisis response operations wherever they might occur.
 The multinational deployable forces are commanded by air, land, maritime and special operations forces headquarters provided by a framework nation or number of nations working in concert.
 Force packages are built around these headquarters dependent upon the task.
 These deployable headquarters can command and control forces from the size of a brigade numbering thousands of troops up to a corps of tens of thousands, aircraft to deliver hundreds of sorties per day, or maritime task forces of varying size dependent upon the task.

 SACEUR has nine Graduated Readiness Forces (Land) Headquarters under Operational Command.
-These headquarters are providing support to the International Security Assistance Force in Afghanistan and the NATO Response Force on a rotational basis:

 · ARRC Headquarters in the United Kingdom as framework nation.

 · Rapid Deployable German-Netherlands Corps Headquarters based on the 1st German-Netherlands Corps Headquarters in Münster, Germany.

 · Rapid Deployable Italian Corps Headquarters based on the Italian Rapid Reaction Corps Headquarters in Solbiate Olona, near Milan, Italy.